 A technology fee of \$100 per semester is required of all students.
-This fee is non refundable.
-A late registration fee of \$100 cash is required for requests to hold classes beyond registration day.
-This fee is non-refundable.
+A late registration fee of \$100 cash is required for requests to hold classes beyond registration day, or if a student is allowed to register after the close of registration.
+These fees are non-refundable.